appsec.fyi

 Distribute

-The site is the primary output, but content also flows to a weekly email newsletter (via Buttondown), RSS feeds (main + per-topic), JSON API endpoints that power a Discord bot, and search engines via IndexNow pings after every build.
+The site is the primary output, but content also flows to a weekly email newsletter, RSS feeds (main + per-topic + changelog), JSON endpoints that power a Discord bot and an iOS app, social posts to X via a daily auto-poster, and search engines via IndexNow pings after every build.

 What Gets Built

-The build script runs 20 steps in sequence.
+Each cron build runs many steps in sequence.
 Here's what it produces:

 Automation Schedule